What are the minimum qualifications I need to apply?

 All applicants who do not have English as a first language must have a formal English qualification to the equivalent of an IELTS score of 7.0, with a minimum of 6 in any one component.

-Please note, the ICR offers training to candidates for whom English is not a first language.
+Please note, the ICR offers training to students for whom English is not a first language.
 It may be possible to make a conditional offer to candidates whose IELTS score is less than the minimum, subject to further study and re-examination and to UK visa requirements.

 I am worried that I don’t have enough experience or the right employment history.
 What should I do?